nizarajroud/AWS-NAS/README.md

-Domaine
-Design and implement AWS networks
 Question 3
-Incorrect

 The networking team at a company wants to set up an AWS Site-to-Site VPN connection between its on-premises data center and the AWS Cloud.
 The VPN connection should use dynamic routing and the team wants to make sure that tunnel A is preferred over tunnel B when sending traffic from AWS to the on-premises network.

 Which solution would you recommend for this requirement?

-Configure the VPN connection in an Active/Passive configuration and advertise a more specific prefix for tunnel B

-Configure the VPN connection in an Active/Active configuration and advertise a more specific prefix for tunnel B

-Your answer is incorrect
-Configure the VPN connection in an Active/Passive configuration and advertise a more specific prefix for tunnel A

-Correct answer
-Configure the VPN connection in an Active/Active configuration and advertise a more specific prefix for tunnel A

 Explication générale
 Correct option: